azurecitadel/azurecitadel.github.io/workshops/arm/arm-lab1-firstTemplate.md

 You can use the `az storage account list --resource-group lab1 --output table` command to show the results of the concatenated unique name.

-## Final template
+## Final azuredeploy.json template

 Okay, so we have created an empty template, and added a basic resource snippet, before slowly iterating on the template file until we have a more useful and robust template that we can use.
-As you moved through the lab you made more use of both vscode and the Azure documentation available.
+As you moved through the lab you made more use of both vscode's functionality and also some of the available Azure documentation.

 This process is fairly common, and is how you would work through the options to determine which should be hardcoded, which should be parameterised, and how flexible you will allow that parameterisation to be.